 Cone Colander Food Mill: You can use this model or the hand crank version.
 Personally, I like this old fashioned version better but many other people do not.
 Either way, I would recommend stainless steel only because aluminum tends to discolor your food.
 These work great in conjunction with a jelly strainer bag and rack as this offers another layer of filtration for whatever you are making.

 Manual Can Opener: The lowly manual can opener.
 Many people don’t even own one of these anymore.
 We have two or three of these where ever we have food stored, and so should you.

 Apple Peeler: These are awesome little gadgets that will make quick work of a big pile of apples.
 They peel, core, and slice.
-You can save the peels for many uses.
+You can save the peels for many uses like making pectin.
 I recommend the clamping version like this one and not the suction cup version.

 Pastry Cutter: You can use this handy tool to cut lard, Crisco, or butter into flour for biscuits, pie crust, or other pastries.
 They are handy to keep in your kitchen when you don’t want to get the food processor out, and as a bonus they can be used even if there is no power.

 Cheese Cloth: I can’t keep enough of this in my house.
 There are endless uses for it in the world of food preservation.
 It’s thin so you can’t reuse it very often, it’s a great item to stock up on.